navavatpi/researchPhd/README.md

 ## branch = main
 this is the main branch contain all executable notebooks which are able to run via colab

-now we have 2 notebooks which are 1_data_acquisition_and_preparation.ipynb: it perform data acquisition & data preparation for all ML methods
+now we have completed notebooks which are

+1_data_acquisition_and_preparation.ipynb: it perform data acquisition & data preparation for all ML methods

 2_data_modeling_CNN_model.ipynb: the complete data life cycle for CNN model